 Studies have found a close link between exposure to fine particles and premature death from heart and lung disease.
-Fine particles are also known to trigger or worsen chronic disease such as asthma, heart attack, bronchitis and other respiratory problems.
+Fine particles (PM 2.5) are also known to trigger or worsen chronic diseases such as asthma, heart attack, bronchitis, and other respiratory problems.

 PM 2.5 is a complex chemical mix.
-PM 2.5 can come from a variety of sources—traffic, forest fires, volcanic dust, burning of heating fuel (wood, coal, etc.) coal-fired power plants, industry, and more—and although some is emitted directly from these sources, much of it forms in the air when chemicals, such as sulfates, nitrates, and volatile organics react or condense to form fine particles.
+PM2.5 can come from a variety of sources—traffic, forest fires, volcanic dust, burning of heating fuel (wood, coal, etc.) coal-fired power plants, industry, and more—and although some are emitted directly from these sources, much of it forms in the air when chemicals, such as sulfates, nitrates, and volatile organics react or condense to form fine particles.
 Because PM2.5 is so fine of particulates, they can travel hundreds or even thousands of miles.

 There are also Indoor sources such as tobacco smoke, cooking (frying, sautéing, broiling) burning of candles or oil lamps, new carpet and or furniture.
 Chemical used in cleaning.